mstdokumaci/arraydb/doc/readme.md

 ### Creating Many-to-many Relations

-First parameter is the name of the item.
-Second parameter is the local name of the related item.
-Third parameter is the id of the item.
-Fourth parameter is the id of the related item.
+The first parameter is the name of the item.
+The second parameter is the local name of the related item.
+The third parameter is the ID of the item, and the fourth parameter is the ID of the related item.

 	$adb->relate('user', 'friends', $uid1, $uid2);